flokk.

 Museo Cuevas del Sacromonte

 An open-air museum built into the hillside cave dwellings that Romani communities have inhabited for centuries, with reconstructed furnished caves showing traditional crafts and tools.
-The uphill walk
+The uphill walk takes about 20 minutes from the Albaicin and the cave interiors genuinely fascinate children.

 culture